sheepas/stats220/README.md

 This is my first time making the website and I'm so excited!

 ## About me
 Hello, my name is Airi Sakata, current second year student at the [University of Auckland](https://www.auckland.ac.nz/en.html).
+I am from Japan and I have been in New Zealand since 2019.

+#### my hobby

 **I love food** and play basketball. 🏀